stevenj/GenPinoutSVG/README.md

     * LeaderOffset - Width of Leader Wire
     * Column Gap - Distance between adjacent boxes
     * LeaderHStep - allows the leader to be offset each line for vertical pins.
 * **PIN**, \<Wire>, \<TYPE>, \<GROUP>, \<List of Pin attribute  strings>
   * Pin Attributes to print at next pin line.
     * Wire = The Wire Type (POWER/PWM/ANALOG/DIGITAL) Defaults to DIGITAL if not set.
     * TYPE = Pin Type (IO/INPUT/OUTPUT) Defaults to IO if not set.
     * GROUP = Pin Group name.
-Defaults to ungrouped if not set.
+Defaults to un-grouped if not set.
     * List = List of pin functions, in order of defined Labels.
 * **PINTEXT**, \<Wire>, \<TYPE>, \<GROUP>, \<theme>, \<Text>
   * Text to print at next pin line.
     * Wire - The Wire Type (POWER/PWM/ANALOG/DIGITAL) Defaults to DIGITAL if not set.
     * TYPE - Pin Type (IO/INPUT/OUTPUT) Defaults to IO if not set.
     * GROUP - Pin Group.
-Defaults to ungrouped if not set.
+Defaults to un-grouped if not set.
     * theme - Theme to use when printing the text.
     * Text - The message to print
 * **BOX**, Theme, X, Y, \<BoxWidth>, \<BoxHeight>, \<X Justify>, \<Y Justify>, \<Text>
   * Draw a box at the required location.
     * Theme - The box theme to draw with.
     * X,Y - The Origin of the box (Top Left corner)
     * Width/Height - Optional, if set override the themes box size
     * X Justify - Optional, define Text justification in box, valid options are "LEFT", "RIGHT", "CENTER", defaults to "CENTER" if not set.
     * Y Justify - Optional, define Text justification in box, valid options are "TOP", "BOTTOM", "CENTER", defaults to "CENTER" if not set.
     * Text - Optional, Text to place inside the box.
 * **MESSAGE**, \<X>, \<Y>, \<Line Step>, \<Font>, \<Font Size>, \<X Justify>, \<Y Justify>
   * Text Message Options.
 Any missing options use the previously set value, and do not reset.
     * X - Origin of text to print